Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

-where $\gamma$ is the absolute value of the slope in the linear dependence of $T^{\ast}$ at the pseudogap.
-Therefore
+where $\gamma$ is the absolute value of the slope of the linear dependence of $T^{\ast}$ at the pseudogap.
+Therefore,

-The "spin gap" between the complete disappearance of antiferromagnetism and the rise of SC dome in Fig. \ref{phaseD} is a mark of disordered "directed" very long pairings that does not CO into a "smectic" configuration with decrease in temperature, so as to release capacitive energies by allowing current flow through a pattern of stripes, (refer to Fig. \ref{schematic}).
-Pseudogap region is phase-disordered entangled pairs with CO trends increasing with hole doping, i.e., \textit{resonant frequency increases} (or ease in rearranging spatial configurations increases) with decrease in \textit{effective or average} length of antiferromagnetic-chain-entanglement link as the doping levels increase.
-This results in $\Delta_{T^{\ast}}$ with doping, as expressed in Eq. (\ref{delta1}). \ We emphasize that because of the singularity of $R,$this manifest in the non-analyticity of $T^{\ast}$, Eq. (\ref{Taster}), turning eventually into a "kink" at the SC dome peak.
+The "spin gap" between the complete disappearance of antiferromagnetism and the rise of SC dome in Fig. \ref{phaseD} is a mark of disordered "directed" very long pairings that does not CO into a "smectic" configuration with a continued decrease in temperature, so as to release capacitive energies by allowing current flow through a pattern of stripes, (refer to Fig. \ref{schematic}).
+The pseudogap region consists of phase-disordered entangled pairs with increasing $R$ trends with hole doping, that is with a decrease in the \textit{effective or average} length of the antiferromagnetic-chain-entanglement link as the doping level increases.
+This results in a linear $\Delta_{T^{\ast}}$ with doping, as expressed in Eq. (\ref{delta1}). \ We emphasize that because of the singularity of $R,$this manifest in the non-analyticity of $T^{\ast}$, Eq. (\ref{Taster}), turning eventually into a "kink" at the SC dome peak.
 This is a crucial point in agreement with experimental phase diagram of Fig. \ref{phaseD}.